brokenpip3/brokenpip3.github.io/content/posts/2024-27-06-nix-tiny-tools.md

 }
 ```

+This command will generate a flake file for you based on the `.tools-version` with the same ([except sometimes the minor](https://github.com/brokenpip3/asdf2nix?tab=readme-ov-file#limitations)) version that you have in the `asdf` file.

 We can save it and add a direnv file that will trigger the flake devshell only in case you have nix installed in the system:

 ```bash